 Employees of PSU banks to go on two-day strike from Friday

-Bank unions have decided to go on a two-day nationwide strike from Friday as talks with management of public sector lenders on wage revision have failed to reach a consensus.
+Operations of public sector banks are expected to be hit beginning Friday as unions will go on a two-day nationwide strike following the failure of wage revision talks with managements.
+However, private sector lenders like ICICI Bank and HDFC Bank would be operational.

 Many banks, including SBI, have informed customers that operations may be impacted to some extent due to the strike.
+Cash deposit, withdrawal, cheque clearances, instrument issuance and loan disbursement operations would be affected.

+With this strike, banks would be closed for three days including Sunday.
+Banks will open only on Monday, February 3.
+The three-day break in banking operations could also lead to drying up of ATMs.
+The strike will coincide with the beginning of the Budget session of parliament and presentation of the union Budget 2020-21 (on February 1).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)